jib5549/Unit-2-Project/README.md

 <h1 style="font-size: 45px">Hello 👋 and welcome to my second project in GA : Cartify - Shopping Cart API</h1>
+<h2 style="font-style: italic; font-size: 30px">Description:</h2>
+Cartify is a simple API where it allows the user to create an account, personal cart, and any item they want to store in their cart.
+I've added a feature where the user has to be logged in in order to do certain actions for security reasons.
+This is a lengthy readme so please bare with me.
 <h2 style="font-style: italic; font-size: 30px">Prerequisites:</h2>

 <ul>